-The Crèvecoeur chicken is the oldest of the standard-bred fowls of France.
+The Crèvecoeur chicken is one of the oldest of the standard-bred fowls of France.
 The breed gets its name from Crève-Coeur en Ange, a small town in Normandy, France.
 The breed’s name translates as “broken heart” as in the romantic sense.
 Little is known of the breed’s origins other than they were developed in Normandy and existed there for a very long time.

 The breed was once quite popular in France, though it did not gain so much favor in other countries.
 In 1855, there were two sets of awards offered at the first agricultural exhibit held in Paris: one for Crèvecoeur chickens and another for all other chicken breeds.
 This is the oldest known French chicken breed in England.
-It had reached America prior to 1874, but was regarded as “too tender” for the climate of eastern and middle states there.
+It had reached America prior to 1874, but at the time was regarded as “too tender” for the climate of eastern and middle states there.

 The Crèvecoeur chicken was recognized by the American Poultry Association and admitted in 1874.
 Males weigh 8 lbs and females weigh 6.5 lbs.